Interface

 Description

-In LeanIX, we apply a business-oriented view of Interfaces, and they are between Applications.
+In SAP LeanIX, we apply a business-oriented view of Interfaces, and they are between Applications.
 The Interface Fact Sheet addresses fundamental questions about how Data Objects are exchanged and how Applications are interconnected.
 It relies on IT Components (software, hardware, or service) to function.
-Interface Fact Sheet states data flow directions, type of transfer, and frequency.
+You can capture data flow directions, type of transfer, and frequency with the Interface Fact Sheet.

 This business-oriented view enables organizations to gain valuable insights into their technology landscape and understand how different components interact.